OctopusDeploy/docs/docs/infrastructure/machine-policies.md

 ![](/docs/images/5669423/5865583.png "width=500")

-## Health Check Interval {#MachinePolicies-Healthcheckinterval}
+## Health Checks

 Octopus periodically runs health checks on deployment targets to ensure that they are available for deployment.

+### Health Check Interval {#MachinePolicies-Healthcheckinterval}

-Setting "Time between checks" configures how frequently automatic health checks run.
+You can set the "Time between checks" to control how frequently automatic health checks run.

 ![](/docs/images/5669423/5865585.png "width=500")

-## Custom Health Check Scripts {#MachinePolicies-Customhealthcheckscripts}
+### Custom Health Check Scripts {#MachinePolicies-Customhealthcheckscripts}

 Machine policies allow the configuration of custom health check scripts for Tentacle and SSH targets.
 While we do not expose the full underlying script that runs during health checks, we give you an entry point to inject your own custom scripts.
 For example, here is the default custom health check script for Tentacles that checks disk space: